 Baritone Alan Corbishley has sung throughout North America and Europe.
 In the UK, he sang Marcello in Puccini’s La Bohème, Mozart’s Mass in C Minor, and Bach’s St. Mathew’s and St. Johns Passion, Dr. Falke in Die Fledermaus in London, and Papageno in The Magic Flute in Belfast.
-He sang Schaunard with Vancouver Opera in their production of La Boheme and then repeated the role with Opera Theátre Besançon in France.
-He returned to Besançon to sing in Peter Eötvös’ contemporary opera Le Balcon and then once again to sing Parmenione in Rossini’s opera L’occassione fa il Ladro.
-Alan performed Mahlers’ Das Lied von der Erde with the Kamloops Symphony and then the Mozart Requiem with the Okanagan Symphony where he returned in 2012 to sing and narrate various Christmas excerpts.
-With Western Canada Theatre, Alan had lead roles in their productions of Fiddler on the Roof, My Fair Lady, Beauty and the Beast, Seussical and Les Miserables.
+In France he sang lead roles in La Boheme, Peter Eötvös’ Le Balcon, and Rossini’s L’occassione fa il Ladro.
+With orchestra, Alan has performed Mahlers’ Das Lied von der Erde, Mozart’s Requiem, Verdi’s Requiem, Rachmaninoff’s The Bells, Hayden’s The Seasons, and Handel’s Messiah.
+Within the realm of professional musical theatre, Alan performed various roles in Seussical and Les Miserables, Doolittle in My Fair Lady, Lazar Wolf in Fiddler on the Roof, and Gaston in Beauty and the Beast.

 Alan also studied for two summers at The Music Academy of the West in California which is headed by famed mezzo-soprano Marilyn Horne.
 There he also sang Harlequin in Strauss’ Ariadne auf Naxos and then Sid in Britten’s Albert Herring to rave reviews.

 As well as studying with the great Mary Morrison in Toronto for two years, Alan was one of 12 singers from around the globe to study in France for a one-year apprenticeship program in Marseille where he studied with Yvonne Minton.